-Septic tanks should be pumped out every one to five years (depending on several factors) to remove the build up of sludge to prevent solids from clogging and/or overflowing the septic field.
+Septic tanks should be pumped out every three to five years (depending on several factors) to remove the build-up of sludge to prevent solids from clogging and/or overflowing the septic field.

 However, an ounce of prevention is worth a pound of cure.
 Minimizing your “grey water” output can help.
 Grey water comes from laundry, showering, and dishwashing.
 Grey water lacks the bacteria required to allow the tank to operate normally.